|Your marketing content is a reflection of your brand.

 Regarding Email Creation

 To create an email in SharpSpring, you must first start with a template.
 Though using either a created template or an existing template is up to you, emails can only be created by using a template.

 Be aware that simple and designer email templates are set, by default, to be 800 pixels wide.
 This size cannot be changed.
-However, these email templates re responsive in nature.
+However, these email templates are responsive by nature.
 Up-to-date browsers and email clients will automatically resize these templates to appropriate sizes that look appealing.

 In addition, while SharpSpring does not have any specific image size requirements for email templates, consider it best practice to keep image file sizes as small as possible.
 This helps to facilitate quick downloads.